SamuraiSigma/mac0499/monograph/README.md

     $ make

-If all goes well, the *monograph.pdf* file should be generated.
+If all goes well, the *Monografia.pdf* file should be generated.
 Note that an **aux/** directory will be created, containing temporary `latexmk` stuff used during the document generation.